Blog Post

 With that in mind, here are some of the most common password-based cyberattacks today.

 Brute force may be the easiest tactic cybercriminals try when attempting to access a site or server.
-It involves using a trial-and-error method with various usernames and passwords until they find the right combination.
+These attacks use trial-and-error to guess a specific user’s password.
+With enough time and automation, attackers may eventually land on the right combination.

 Account lockout policies are the best way to defend against brute-force attacks.
 They lock the account down after several failed login attempts (often three or five).
 Microsoft explains that “limiting the number of failed sign-ins that can be performed nearly eliminates the effectiveness of such attacks.”

-Dictionary attacks are technically a type of brute force attack, but they’re a bit more sophisticated.
+Dictionary attacks are a more refined brute force technique.
 They try to take advantage of our tendency to use simple one-word passwords.

 Hackers have created so-called “cracking dictionaries," which feature the dictionary words that are most commonly used as passwords.
 A cybercriminal will work through a cracking dictionary—often using automation or other tools—until lucking out and accurately guessing an account’s password.

 Personalized dictionary attacks can be even more effective, although more time-consuming.
-They focus on words that are meaningful to one user specifically instead of everyone—a birthplace, child’s name, or pet’s name, among other options.
+They focus on words that are meaningful to one user specifically instead of everyone, like a birthplace or child’s name.

-Key logger attacks are more sophisticated.
-They involve using a program to record a user’s keystrokes.
+Key logger attacks involve using a program to record a user’s keystrokes.
 This allows the hacker to access any account the victim uses while the key logger program is active.

 To perform a keystroke attack, a cybercriminal must first convince an unsuspecting user to download the malicious software.
-This is often done through phishing attacks, which involve sending emails that appear to be from reputable sources but contain links or files that automatically download malware on the user’s device.
+Cybercriminals typically distribute keyloggers through phishing emails, embedding malware in links or attachments.

 Finally, there are password-spraying attacks.
 These are high-volume attacks in which a hacker takes a common password and uses it to try to log into as many different accounts as they can.